-"Our paper was unable to appear again after No 11, the issue of October 1.
+&quot;Our paper was unable to appear again after No 11, the issue of October 1.
 We pulled out all the stops and approached more than one printer.
 We promised them the moon but nobody wanted to print our periodical for us.
 We tried everywhere and in the end we found one.
 Now the paper will appear regularly, which is to say every fortnight.

-"To facilitate its distribution, we have looked for a small, convenient format.
-The format will be no impediment to our saying all we feel that we must, all that we intend to do, what we defend most steadfastly . . . the anarchist ideal and anarchist action.
+&quot;To facilitate its distribution, we have looked for a small, convenient format.
+The format will be no impediment to our saying all we feel that we must, all that we intend to do, what we defend most steadfastly...the anarchist ideal and anarchist action.

-"And so we have called off the truce.
+&quot;And so we have called off the truce.
 Once more this heretical sheet will race through the hands of friend and foe.
-A periodhas ended... another is just beginning and we sense ourselves that it will be a longer one with a desire for fresh battles, and with strength enough to resist, with a supple arm ready to rally to the defence.
+A periodhas ended...another is just beginning and we sense ourselves that it police, revealed the address of the villa, firmly believing that police would find only an empty house.